claudiospizzi/PSInvokeBuildHelper/README.md

     Test the module with pester and script analyzer.
 This includes schema tests, module unit tests and script analyzer rules.

 * **Clean**
-    Planned task for C# solution clean.
-(NOT IMPLEMENTED)
+    Task for C# solution clean.

 * **Compile**
-    Planned task for C# solution compile.
-(NOT IMPLEMENTED)
+    Task for C# solution compile.

 * **Deploy**
-    Planned task for C# solution deploy.
-(NOT IMPLEMENTED)
+    Task for C# solution deploy.

 * **UnitTest**
     Run all pester unit tests for the PowerShell module.